-He rose to fame on the big screen in the early '80s as a member of the Brat Pack, along with other young actors like Emilio Estevez, Molly Ringwald and Judd Nelson.
+Lowe rose to fame on the big screen in the early 1980s as a member of the Brat Pack, along with other young actors like Emilio Estevez, Molly Ringwald and Judd Nelson.
 He starred in The Outsiders and Class in 1983, St. Elmo's Fire in 1985 and About Last Night... in 1986.
 These roles made him one of the hottest young heartthrobs of the 1980s.

-In 2003 Lowe signed on to star in NBC's short-lived drama The Lyon's Den, playing an up-and-coming attorney struggling to distance himself from his well-known senator father.
+In 2003, Lowe signed on to star in the short-lived drama The Lyon's Den, playing an up-and-coming attorney struggling to distance himself from his well-known senator father.
 His subsequent headlining role in Dr. Vegas, about a casino doctor amid the temptations of Sin City, also quickly fizzled.

 The actor regained his footing as Senator Robert McCallister on the drama Brothers & Sisters, progressing from a part-time to a featured role during the show's five seasons.
 He enjoyed a similar run while flexing his comedic chops on the sitcom Parks and Recreation, initially appearing in a guest role in 2010 before becoming a regular cast member.
 In the meantime, he churned out two memoirs, Stories I Only Tell My Friends: An Autobiography (2011) and Love Life (2014).

 Following his appearance in the finale of Parks and Recreation in 2015, Lowe began a new chapter of his career with a starring role on The Grinder.
 His performance as Dean Sanderson, an actor who takes advantage of his family-oriented younger brother, played by Fred Savage, was a hit with critics and garnered him a Golden Globe nomination.
 However, it never resonated with TV viewers and was canceled in 2016.
-That same year Lowe took on the voice role of Simba in the animated series The Lion Guard and joined the cast of CBS' Code Black.
+That same year, Lowe took on the voice role of Simba in the animated series The Lion Guard and joined the cast of the TV show Code Black.